sunpy/sunpy/docs/guide/acquiring_data/fido.rst

     <BLANKLINE>
     <BLANKLINE>

-To give an example of filtering post-search, let's only return the rows in the table which are line of sight magnetograms from or the 94Å passband from AIA.
+To give an example of filtering post-search, let's only return the rows in the table which are line-of-sight magnetograms from HMI or the 94Å passband from AIA.
-You can always do this filtering with the `a.vso.Physobs` and `a.Wavelength` attrs in the search command
+You can also always do this filtering with the `a.vso.Physobs` and `a.Wavelength` attrs in the search command.

 First we split the results in to a table for AIA and a table for HMI::